OCA/web/web_m2x_options/readme/USAGE.md

 `create` *boolean* (Default: depends if user have create rights)

 > Whether to display the "Create..." entry in dropdown panel.
+Only for m2o fields.

 `create_edit` *boolean* (Default: depends if user have create rights)

 > Whether to display "Create and Edit..." entry in dropdown panel

-`m2o_dialog` *boolean* (Default: depends if user have create rights)

-> Whether to display the many2one dialog in case of validation error.

 `limit` *int* (Default: odoo default value is `8`)